zappingseb/biopharma-app/README.md

 * 1096800

 could be identified as the patients that were clustered wrong.
 Now you can go search for problems in clustering or look at the sheets of those patients.
-By changing the labeling inside the `phyltree` function call, you can even check which other patients show close measurements to these patients. **Explore and play!**
+By changing the labeling e.g. using PatientIDs inside the `phyltree` function call, you can even check which other patients show close measurements to these patients. **Explore and play!**